Longer-range Nissan Leaf e+ priced from £35,895 in the UK

 Earlier this year, Nissan Europe's senior vice-president Ken Ramirez called the response to the Leaf e+ "overwhelmingly positive", with the uptake providing further evidence of the rapidly rising demand for electric cars.

 The 62kWh battery in the Nissan Leaf e+ boosts range to 239 miles, up from the 168 miles provided by the 40kWh unit in the standard car.
 A more powerful 215bhp electric motor is also included, pushing the car's top speed up to 97mph.

 The starting price of £35,895 – cheaper than the initial limited-edition car – includes the Government’s plug-in car grant of £3,500.
-Order books have been open since early January, with the first deliveries expected in the summer.
+Order books have been open since early January.

-The larger battery has been in the pipeline for the Leaf for some time, with models like the Kia e-Niro and Hyundai Kona Electric moving ahead in the pecking order last year with their far superior range figures.
+The larger battery has been in the pipeline for the Leaf for some time, with models like the Kia e-Niro and Hyundai Kona Electric moving ahead in the pecking order in 2018 with their far superior range figures.

 The 62kWh unit in the e+ puts the Leaf back in the hunt: Nissan says it features 288 cells that are 25% more energy-dense than before, making it only slightly bigger than the 192-cell, 40kWh version.
 As such, the Leaf e+ is 5mm taller than the standard car.